Inaja Band of Diegueno Mission Indians: Demographics

+2020 census

 Government

 Members of the Inaja-Cosmit Band belong to the Kumeyaay Nation.
 Tribal lands of the Kumeyaay Nation extend from San Diego and Imperial counties in California to territories 60 miles south of the Mexican border The Inaja Band is headquartered in Escondidio.
 They are governed by a democratically elected tribal council.
 Rebecca Maxcy Osuna is their current tribal chairperson.

 The tribe's Department of Housing and Urban Development received a $20,881 grant to rehabilitate tribal housing to make them more energy efficient, under the American Recovery and Reinvestment Act of 2009.

 Cultural Practices

 Religions

 Christianity and Roman Catholicism are the two most dominant forms of religions practiced amongst the Inaja tribe today.
 The Roman Catholic church plays a very vital role in every day living amongst the Inaja community, with 1.27 billion members of the church worldwide, the Inaja band mission Indians are a part of this religious practice.
 The adoption of Roman Catholicism being the oldest religious institutions in the world, has played a very vital role in shaping the way the Inaja band mission Indians beliefs.